 How is the Minimum Value Standard determined?

-An employer sponsored plan meets the Minimum Value Standard if it is designed to paat least 60 percent of the total cost of medical services and cover physician and inpatient hospital services.
+An employer sponsored plan meets the Minimum Value Standard if it is designed to pay at least 60 percent of the total cost of medical services and cover physician and inpatient hospital services.
 This is sometimes referred to as a plan that is Bronze level coverage or higher.

 How do I know if my employer’s plan meets the Minimum Value Standard?